 Pros

-As previously mentioned, the ongoing staffing shortages, high turnover rates, and nursing burnout have become detrimental to healthcare systems nationwide. Â
+Ongoing staffing shortages, high turnover rates, and nursing burnout have become detrimental to healthcare systems nationwide. Â

 Nurses are leaving the profession faster than they are joining it, and without them, patient care quality will crumble. Â

-However, there is a positive side for nurses; if they are looking to make extra money, that is. Â
+Mandatory overtime serves as a short-term fix to keep nurses in the facility shift-to-shift.
+However, there is a positive side for nurses if they are looking to make extra money.

 Although a nurse cannot pick and choose when an employer requires them to work overtime, they will be paid more than their average hourly wage.
 Usually, it is time and a half. Â